sergiozuckermann/Equipo5/videogames/GDD_Template.md

 General
--The player can choose between three classes (light, medium, heavy) that will affect their statistics in combat -The player will be able to obtain or buy equipment that alters his statistics -The player will also get consumables to regenerate HP and MP or key items by completing battles or side-quests
+-The player can choose between three classes (light, medium, heavy) that will affect their statistics in combat -The player will be able to obtain or buy equipment that alters his statistics -The player will also get consumables to regenerate HP and MP or key items by completing battles or side-quests.

 Stats
 -HP (Life Points)